 - The Vassar community is global and we are enriched by the multiplicity of experience and culture that constitute our global campus;

 Teaching, learning, and living together under our current conditions means embracing a spirit of experimentation, which is to say a willingness to try, revise, and try again.
-This will be a collaborative effort between faculty, students, administrators and staff.
+This continues to be a collaborative effort among faculty, students, administrators, and staff.
 We encourage the entire Vassar community to embrace a spirit of collaboration, openness, curiosity, and inquiry as a way of helping us understand what it means to collectively create a learning community in this historical moment.
 No student or faculty members will be required to return to in-person teaching or learning as a condition of enrollment, financial aid, or employment.
 Human Resources will extend Vassar’s temporary Telework program, so that employees whose roles and responsibilities allow may continue working from off campus.